karttur/speclib-db/_posts/2024/2024-01-16-speclib_scan-db.markdown

 - public.reflectance (mean and std of diffuse reflectance signals),
 - public.transmissivity (mean and std of transmissivity signals),
 - public.reflectance (mean and std of  fluorescence signals),
-- public.reflectance (mean and std of Raman signals),
+- public.raman (mean and std of Raman signals),
-- public.scanprobe (links the scan to the probe of the individual instrument, defines the sample preparation and any mode)
+- public.scanprobe (links the scan to the probe of the individual instrument, defines the sample preparation and any mode), and
-- public.scanrecord (stores the mean and std of the probe register)
+- public.scanrecord (stores the mean and std of the probe register).

 ### Illustration of the scan schema